Byron1017/ai2psd_struct/README.md

 - Complete per-screen page-local assets
 - Component-state assets for navigation, tabs, buttons, chips, cards, badges, and other repeated UI states
 - Asset contact sheets for visual QA
-- Mapping manifests for Figma reconstruction
+- Mapping manifests for editable design reconstruction
 - Repair logs and known-defect records
-- Handoff notes for `ai2figma-struct`
+- Handoff notes for downstream Figma reconstruction

 The priority order is: